pp6025010082-beep/Portfolio-Website/README.md

 ### Prerequisites
 - Node.js 18+
-- A MongoDB connection string (local MongoDB or a free [MongoDB Atlas](https://www.mongodb.com/atlas) cluster)
+- A MongoDB connection string

 ### Clone and install